DrewPear309/giffy-pop/README.md

 ## Configuration

-You can customize the number of GIFs to display by modifying line 102 in the `script.js` file:
+You can customize the number of GIFs to display by modifying line 102.

 ```javascript
 const numberOfGifs = 10; // Change this number to set the desired number of GIFs